Spring in Korea | The Best Festivals, Food & Things to Do in 2022

 Cherry blossom and flower festivals are not the only game in town during spring in Korea.
 Here’s what to watch out for in May.

-The Lotus Lantern Festival is one of the most brilliant spectacles in Korea.
+The Lotus Lantern Festival is one of the most brilliant spectacles in Korea during spring.
 On the weekend before Buddha’s Birthday (which changes every year based on the Lunar Calendar), a massive lantern parade takes over the streets of Jongno District in Seoul.

-In 2021, the lantern parade and all related events take place on May 15th (though lanterns will be on display throughout the month of April).
+In 2022, the lantern parade and all related events take place around May 8th (though lanterns will be on display throughout the month of April).
 You can find all the details here.

 Picture 100,000 people walking with glowing lanterns, the steady beat of drummers, and colourfully lit floats, and you have a small idea of what to expect.
 Be sure to head to Jogyesa Temple in Insadong at the conclusion of the parade, for more dancing, drumming and festivities.
 If you’re in Korea in spring, this is a can’t miss event!